kohlschuetter/zedk/README.md

 The build system of _EDK II_ (edk2) is hard to figure out and easy to get wrong. _zedk_ changes that.

 The build logic is built around simple shell scripts running on Alpine Linux.
-By default, a container (Podman, Docker, Apple Containers) is launched to encapsulate the build process.
+By default, a container (via either [Apple Container](https://github.com/apple/container), [Podman](https://podman.io), or [Docker](https://www.docker.com)) is launched to encapsulate the build process.

 Cross-compilation is supported (tested on macOS with Apple Silicon).
 Currently, the only target platform is `x86_64`.